Xfce: Development framework

 One of the services provided to applications by the framework is a red banner across the top of the window when the application is running with root privileges, warning the user that they could damage system files.

 Xfce Panel

-Xfce Panel is a highly configurable taskbar with a rich collection of plug-ins available for it.
+Xfce Panel is a highly configurable taskbar, with a variety of plug-ins to choose from.

 Many aspects of the panel and its plug-ins can be configured easily through graphical dialogs, but also by GTK style properties and hidden Xfconf settings.